EvoAgentX/Awesome-Self-Evolving-Agents/README.md

 ## ☕ Acknowledgement

 We would like to thank Shuyu Guo for his valuable contributions to the early-stage exploration and literature review on agent optimisation.

 ## ✉️ Contact Us

 If you have any questions or suggestions, please feel free to contact us via:

-Email: j.fang.2@research.gla.ac.uk and Zaiqiao.Meng@glasgow.ac.uk
+Email: j.fang.2@research.gla.ac.uk and zaiqiao.meng@gmail.com